clemans/powershell/README.md

 #### `>_: Create-SecurePassword.ps1`

-A quick script that safely encrypts a password and outputs to a file.
+A quick script that encrypts a password and outputs to a file.

 #### `>_: ConnectTo-Exchange.ps1`